 Beaches that are open in Egypt

-Private beaches in Egypt are open, but many public ones may still be closed.
+Beaches in Egypt are currently open.
 If you want to enjoy the Red Sea, I recommend staying in one of these hotels with a private beach:

 - Steigenberger Aldau Beach Hotel